 An air medical transport, however, does not come cheap (not to mention it’s cash before boarding).
 And to be clear, your traditional health insurance rarely—if ever—covers an emergency medical air evacuation.
 If there was ever a case of “better to have it and not need it, than to need it and not have it,” this is it.

 In case you were wondering, even if you’re on Medicare, Part B covers ambulance services “to or from a hospital or skilled nursing facility ONLY when other transportation would be dangerous to your health.”
 In addition, it will pay for “emergency ambulance transportation in an airplane or helicopter if your health requires immediate and rapid ambulance transportation that ground transportation can’t provide”—and that means to the nearest appropriate medical facility that is able to give you the care you need.
 Not to the hospital of your choice.
-There are myriad other rules, regulations and limits; you can read all of them at your leisure here.
+And never mind the myriad other rules, regulations and limits.

 It’s important to point out SkyMed’s “not medically necessary” benefit for transport, which means even if you can be treated perfectly well where you are first hospitalized, they will still take you to the hospital of your choice.
 Many companies offer a variety of assistance and emergency medical evacuation memberships, but not all programs are created equal.
 (SkyMed’s goal is to be the best and they put their Member Service Agreements online and use a magnifying glass to encourage consumers to read the fine print of competitor services.)